josueelias9/__mobile__expense_app/README.md

 docker compose up
 ```
 - go to `http://localhost:8082/`
 - set credentials (if it doensnt work, insert any other password, such as `mysql_native_password` and then try again with the proposed credentials).
+The other thing you can do is just wait.
+It seems that it takes time for the database to start.
 ```
 servidor: db
 user: root